todokku/SecretSanta/README.md

 # Optimal Secret Santa

-**Optimal Secret Santa** is a simple web application that allows a group of at least 3 people to generate gift exchange assignments.
+**Optimal Secret Santa** is a simple web application that allows a group of at least 3 people to generate gift exchange assignments via email.

 Go to http://bit.ly/optimalsanta and have fun!